SK021G/Telco-Churn-Analysis/README.md

 The churn rate is highest among new customers (tenure < 12 months).
 Loyalty increases significantly after the first year.

 #### Finding 3: Fiber Optic Internet Users are High-Risk
-Despite being higher-value customers, those with Fiber Optic service showed a higher propensity to churn, indicating potential dissatisfaction with price or service quality in that specific segment.
+Despite likely being higher-value customers, those with Fiber Optic service showed a higher propensity to churn compared to DSL users, indicating potential dissatisfaction with price or service quality in that specific segment.

 ---

-## 3. Model Selection: Neural Network vs. Logistic Regression
+## 3. Methodology & Model Performance
-This project explores two modeling approaches to solve the business problem.
+To solve this problem, I applied **Logistic Regression** (Statistical Modeling) rather than a "black box" machine learning model.
+This choice was strategic: for business stakeholders, understanding *why* a customer is leaving (interpretability) is just as critical as predicting *if* they will leave.

-### Approach A: Neural Network (Deep Learning)
+### Key Modeling Steps:
-* **Goal:** Maximize raw predictive accuracy.
+* **Data Preprocessing:** Handled categorical variables via One-Hot Encoding and scaled numerical features to ensuring accurate coefficient analysis.
-* **Result:** Achieved high accuracy but acted as a "black box," offering limited visibility into *which* specific features were driving the churn.
+* **Handling Class Imbalance:** The dataset was imbalanced (only ~27% churners).
+I addressed this by utilizing **balanced class weights** during model training.
+This prioritizes **Recall** (capturing as many churners as possible) over simple raw accuracy.

-### Approach B: Logistic Regression (Statistical Modeling) — *Selected for Final Deployment*
+### Performance:
-* **Goal:** Balance predictive power with **interpretability**.
+* **Accuracy:** ~73-80%
-* **Why it was chosen:** For a business stakeholder, knowing *why* a customer is leaving is as important as knowing *if* they will leave.
-Logistic Regression provided coefficients that quantified the impact of specific features (e.g., Fiber Optic, Contract Type).
+* **Business Value:** While a raw accuracy score might seem moderate, the model excels at identifying the *minority class* (churners).
+By sacrificing some precision to gain higher recall, we ensure the business doesn't miss the opportunity to save at-risk customers.
-* **Performance:** The model was tuned with `class_weights='balanced'` to prioritize **Recall** (capturing as many churners as possible) over raw accuracy.
-While overall accuracy settled at ~73-80%, the model successfully identifies the majority of at-risk customers, minimizing the "cost of missed opportunities."
+* **Interpretability:** The model successfully quantified the impact of key features.
+We found that **Month-to-Month contracts** and **Fiber Optic service** were the strongest positive coefficients (increasing churn risk), while **Tenure** was the strongest negative coefficient (decreasing risk).

 ![Confusion Matrix](images/Confusion_matrix.png)